cyber-dojo-retired/runner-stateful/README.md

 $ ./demo.sh
 ```
 Runs inside the runner-client container.
-Calls each of the runner-server's micro-service methods
+Calls and times each of the runner-server's micro-service methods
 once and displays their json results.
 If the runner-client's IP address is 192.168.99.100 then put
 192.168.99.100:4558 into your browser to see the output.